Mariam-Selim/University-club/README.md

 #University Club – Project Documentation

-This repository contains all official documents for the University Club Project, including full system documentation and the final project presentation.
+This repository contains official documents for the University Club Project, including full system documentation and the team info sheet.

 Team: The Loop
 Year: 2025